as595/csc-2019/classification.md

 Pulsars are "pulsating radio sources", now known to be caused by rapidly rotating neutron stars. <a href="https://en.wikipedia.org/wiki/Neutron_star" target="_blank" rel="noopener noreferrer">Neutron stars</a> are the relics of dead massive stars, they're small and extremely dense - think about something the same mass as the Sun crammed into a radius roughly the same as the <a href="https://en.wikipedia.org/wiki/M25_motorway" target="_blank" rel="noopener noreferrer">M25 motorway around London</a>.
 You can read all about them <a href="http://www.jb.man.ac.uk/distance/frontiers/pulsars/section1.html" target="_blank" rel="noopener noreferrer">here</a>.

+A characteristic property of pulsars are the periodic bursts of emission produced by their radio emitting jets.
+As the pulsar rotates, the direction of this emission also rotates and astronomers see a pulse of radio emission each time one of the jets points towards the Earth.

 <div class="fig figcenter fighighlight">
   <img src="https://allofyourbases.files.wordpress.com/2019/03/lightnew.gif">
   <div class="figcaption">An <a href="http://www.astron.nl/pulsars/animations/">artist's impression of a pulsar</a>.
 Image credit: <a href="http://www.astron.nl/astronomy-group/people/joeri-van-leeuwen/joeri-van-leeuwen">Joeri van Leeuwen</a>, License: <a href="https://creativecommons.org/licenses/by-sa/4.0/">CC-BY-AS</a></div>
 </div>

-You can even <a href="http://www.jb.man.ac.uk/distance/frontiers/pulsars/section1.html" target="_blank" rel="noopener noreferrer">listen to them</a> (if you really want to...)
+You can even <a href="http://www.jb.man.ac.uk/distance/frontiers/pulsars/section1.html" target="_blank" rel="noopener noreferrer">listen to the pulses</a> (if you really want to...)

 <div class="fig figcenter fighighlight">
   <audio controls>